Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Introduction

 \section{{Introduction}}

-Earth observation (EO) is a prime instrument for monitoring land and ocean processes, studying the dynamics at work, and taking the pulse of our planet.
+EEarth observation (EO) is a prime instrument for monitoring land and ocean processes, studying the dynamics at work, and taking the pulse of our planet.
 A large variety of sensor data (active / passive / of many resolutions) are nowadays accessible to researchers, agencies, and the general public.
-However, a final barrier remains: the need for technology that can convert the enormous quantities of raw EO data being generated daily into the valuable information necessary for making decisions and for taking concrete action.
-The ability to extract meaningful information from raw EO data is an essential prerequisite to achieving significant impact: be it in terms of monitoring or documenting (e.g. progress towards the United Nation's sustainable development goals), predicting and issuing timely warnings (e.g. related to future natural disasters~\cite{RNY009} and need for emergency evacuations), or projecting the effects of human actions and natural processes on nature and society~\cite{RNY006,RNY011,RNY012}.
+However, a final barrier remains the need for technology to convert the enormous quantities of raw EO data generated into the valuable information necessary for making decisions and taking concrete action.
+The ability to extract meaningful information from raw EO data is an essential prerequisite to achieving significant impact, be it in terms of monitoring or documenting (e.g. progress towards the United Nations' sustainable development goals), predicting and issuing timely warnings (e.g. related to future natural disasters~\cite{RNY009} and need for emergency evacuations), or projecting the effects of human actions and natural processes on nature and society~\cite{RNY006,RNY011,RNY012}.

-From the beginning of EO research, computer science and signal processing techniques have been of key importance for extracting meaningful information from raw data.
-However, we have observed rapid technological advances in these fields over the last few years, particularly owing to the increasing use of artificial intelligence (AI) methods -- and in particular, techniques from machine learning (ML) in the context Earth observation.
-Notably, the use of deep learning (DL) and other ML techniques has had broad and major impact on EO and remote sensing \cite{zhu2017deep,persello22deep}, where they are used across entire processing chains, from data compression and transmission to image recognition and predictions of environmental variables (land cover, land use, biomass, etc.).
-Similarly, ML techniques are increasingly widely used in many areas of environmental science~\cite{Cam20b}.
+From the beginning of EO research, computer science and signal processing techniques have been important for extracting meaningful information from raw data.
+We have observed rapid technological advances in these fields over the last few years, mainly owing to the increasing use of artificial intelligence (AI) methods -- and in particular, techniques from machine learning (ML) in the context of Earth observation.
+Notably, the use of deep learning (DL) and other ML techniques has had a broad and significant impact on EO and remote sensing \cite{zhu2017deep,persello22deep}, where they are used across entire processing chains, from data compression and transmission to image recognition and predictions of environmental variables (land cover, land use, biomass, etc.).
+Similarly, ML techniques are increasingly widely used in many areas of environmental science~\cite{Cam20b}{, with potential key roles to play to support decision making in areas such as food security, environmental health or biodiversity monitoring}.